Buddhadebroy/catalogx/readme.txt

 Elevate your store with WooCommerce Catalog Mode & enquiry System - Create professional catalogs with quote requests and wholesale pricing - powered by WordPress
 == Description ==
-Transform your store with WooCommerce Catalog Mode & enquiry System - Create professional catalogs with quote requests and wholesale pricing - powered by WordPress
+Transform your store with WooCommerce Catalog Mode & Enquiry System - Create professional catalogs with quote requests and wholesale pricing - powered by WordPress

-Elevate your WooCommerce Shop with Product Catalog Mode For WooCommerce and Integrated enquiry button for an engaging catalog experience.
-Collect customer inquiries for each product effortlessly via email using dedicated custom enquiry forms.
+Elevate your WooCommerce Shop with Product Catalog Mode For WooCommerce and Integrated Enquiry button for an engaging catalog experience.
+Collect customer enquiries for each product effortlessly via email using dedicated custom inquiry forms.

 This plugin simplifies the quotation process, allowing customers to effortlessly request quotes directly from your site.
 It’s an ideal solution for wholesale and B2B operations, offering efficient management of wholesale and role-based pricing.
 With its extensive customization options, you can tailor the shopping experience to meet your business needs.

 = Features =
 🚫 Disable Purchase Options
 🛒 Replace Add-to-Cart button with a Custom Button.
 🔒 Hide product prices.
 📔 WooCommerce Catalog Mode
-💬 Product enquiry
+💬 Product Inquiry
 📔 Hide Add to Cart
 💰Price Visibility Management
 🎨Enhanced Single Product Page Design
 📝Enquiry Form Customization
 ⚙️Variable Product Support
 👤Role-Based Management
-📦Bulk Order enquiry
+📦Bulk Order Enquiry
 🔠WooCommerce Shortcodes
 🤝MultiVendor Support using [MultiVendorX](https://wordpress.org/plugin/dc-woocommerce-multi-vendor/) Compatibility